 Are you a Michigan teenager looking to get your drivers license?
 You’ve come to the right place.
 Did you know that Michigan was the first state to make driver education mandatory?
 Yep!
 It happened in 1955.
 Michigan is unique in that teenagers may begin the driver education process at 14 years and 8 months – a little earlier than most states.

-Enroll in our Michigan adult drivers ed course to learn about driving safety or earn high school credit.
+Enroll in our Michigan adult drivers ed course to learn about driving safety.
 Please note: This course does not meet the state-required, 24-hour classroom training.

 Michigan Drivers Ed Resources